“Everything must be made as simple as possible. But not simpler.”

 (You don’t want anyone scrolling or working hard to find your buy button.)

-Some customers will read your entire sales page word for word, if it’s interesting.
-Others will skim, and buy.
-Some will read it, and NOT buy.
+Some people will read your entire sales page word for word, if it’s interesting.
+Others will skim it, and still buy.
+Some will read it, and NOT buy anything.

 You’re here to serve perfect fit customers…that’s it.
 Nothing else matters.

-If you’re new to sales pages, start with ONE.
-I recommend starting with a dedicated sales page for your most popular, bestselling, or most profitable product that you enjoy delivering the most…because you already have momentum on it.
+If you’re new to sales pages, start by creating ONE sales page.
+I recommend starting with a dedicated sales page for your most popular, bestselling, or most profitable product that you enjoy delivering the most…because you already have momentum behind it.

-Write the copy, perfect it, tweak it, edit it, and optimize it over time, until it’s working to perfection.
-(If you want to request my help with this, reach out to me.)
+Write the copy, edit it, perfect it, and optimize it over time, until it’s working to perfection.
+(If you want my help with this, reach out to me.)

 Once you’ve created a successful sales page for your top product…THEN feel free to create additional sales pages for your other products, as needed.

-If you’re selling high-priced offerings, you may need to throw in an additional email or phone call with the client before you close the deal.
+If you’re selling services or high-priced offerings, you may need to throw in an additional email or phone call with the potential client before you finalize the deal.

 How to use the Anti-Marketing Manifesto in your sales pages: you already know the answer!
 Write all sales copy in your true voice, while weaving in your perspectives, viewpoints, and values.
 Include your company back story, why you started your business, why you created the product or service, and why you’re f%#king stoked to help the person on the other end!